 Further, we simulate the data such that the additive assumption \eqref{eqn:g-func-addants-vec} is not valid.
 Specifically, we generate $g_{m,r_m}(\bx_{m,i_m\cdot})$ in a multiplicative scheme such that

-where $g_{m, r_m, d_m}$ remains the sieve structure \eqref{eq:sim-sieve}.
+where $g_{m, r_m, d_m}$ is given by \eqref{eq:sim-sieve}.
 We conduct the IP-SVD procedure using the additive approximation \eqref{eqn:g-func-addants-vec}.
 The true and estimated function of $g_{1, 1}(\bx)$ are plotted in Figure~\ref{fig:multiplicative-true} and \ref{fig:multiplicative-hat}, respectively.
 The estimated function can capture some structures of the true function but misses other details as we approximate it with the additive form.
-Figure~\ref{fig:multiplicative-p} depicts the projection of the true functin $g_{1, 1}^\star$ to the additive sieve space used in IP-SVD.
+Figure~\ref{fig:multiplicative-p} depicts the projection of the true function $g_{1, 1}^\star$ to the additive sieve space used in IP-SVD.
 The projection is supposed to be the best function estimate that can be obtained from the additive sieve basis.
-Note that, as mentioned in previous sections, $\bA$ is identified up to an orthogonal matrix, so is $\bG$.
-To address this potential unidentifiability problem of $g_{1, 1}$, we calculate the best linear combination of $\hat g_{1, r}$, $r=1,\dots, R$, that is closest to $g_{1, 1}^*$ to mimic any potential orthogonal matrix applied to $\bG$.
+Note that $\bA$ is identified up to an orthogonal matrix and so is $\bG$.
+To address this potential problem of non-identifiability of $g_{1, 1}$, we calculate the best linear combination of $\hat g_{1, r}$, $r=1,\dots, R$, that is closest to $g_{1, 1}^*$ to mimic any potential orthogonal matrix applied to $\bG$.
 The best linear combination is reported in Figure~\ref{fig:multiplicative-linear}.
-As one can see, Figure~\ref{fig:multiplicative-p} and Figure~\ref{fig:multiplicative-linear} are almost identical to each other.
+As one can see, Figure~\ref{fig:multiplicative-p} and \ref{fig:multiplicative-linear} are almost identical to each other.
 In conclusion, the projected Tucker under an additive basis assumption can ideally recover at most the linear (and additive) part of the true parametric component $\bG_m$.
-The performance of such an approximation depends on the deviation between the $\bG_m$ and its projected version $\bP_m\bG_m$.
+The performance of this approximation depends on the deviation between the $\bG_m$ and its projected version $\bP_m\bG_m$.